7omate/python-simple-upload/README.md

 # python-simple-upload
-SimpleHTTP POST upload script - LAN Transfer files from any device with a web browser
+SimpleHTTP POST upload script - LAN Transfer files from any device equipped with a web browser.

 Python script to serve and upload files.
 I use it to transfer files from my phone to my computer.

+For convenience, a qrcode displays your IP adress, the qcrode is generated using an external service.
+This may be sensitive information.

 Totally unsafe: